karaposu/VibeCodingGuidelines/introduction.md

 # Introduction

 I've been vibe coding with LLMs since GPT-4, and now extensively with Claude Code.
-These guidelines represent hard-won insights from real-world projects not just by me but from many developers (thank you internet)
+These guidelines represent hard-won insights from real-world projects not just by me but from many developers whom I worked with.

-First of all if you have prior coding knowledge (any language is fine) this is more than enough.

-Vibe coding is a new coding where each month the required prior knowledge matters less.
+First of all if you have prior coding knowledge (any language is fine) this book is more than enough.
+And if you have no idea about coding but want to create apps like a mid level software developer in no time, then this book also for you.
+Many of my collegues wont like it but coding is not required anymore.  with Vibe coding each new month the required technical knowledge gets lessen and lessen.

-All these guidelines are the actually logical steps any developer should follow and not lifehacks.
-You can think of them as verbalized experience and we also provide full prompts which include some solutions to common pitfalls of vibecoding.
+All these guidelines are the actually logical steps any developer would follow and not lifehacks.
+You can think of them as verbalized thoughts of any developer.
+In this book we also provide full prompts so you can just copy and paste for your use case and get your app working really quick.

-This was an interesting write for me.
-I also extensively used AI to process and refine some thoughts.
-I knew something by intuition and did not really understood why.
-And I did not know that I did not understood them as well.
-I guess one of the greatest benefits of AI is that humanity will be finally understand themselves.
-Regardless of it dooms us or not AI is cool and building with AI feels like magic.

 ## What This Book Offers